 In the Kitchen News

 Rupert and his team look forward to welcoming you to the restaurant very soon.
-Why not sample his food at one of our forthcoming events?
-There are still spaces available at the Champagne and Caviar dinner on the 11th May.
 To book or for further information please call 01342 810567 or email firstname.lastname@example.org.

 |Tom talks tomatoes this month, revealing his favourites and also introducing his tomato king, one of our gardeners Matt Bond…||Join us for our William Robinson Festival on Saturday 6th July - enjoy garden talks, flower demonstrations and the chance to win Dinner for two at the Manor…|